Kamchatka Current

 The Kamchatka Current is a cold-water current flowing southwestward in the Bering Sea, along the Siberian Kamchatka Peninsula.
 It receives water from the Bering Slope Current.
 A portion of this current then becomes the Oyashio Current while the remainder joins the warmer North Pacific Current.

+The Kamchatka Current forms the western edge of the much larger Bering Sea basin gyre.
+The other side (on the east) is made up of the Bering Slope Current.
+The two currents form the two forces that spin the gyre anticlockwise.